meganz/mpenc_doc/source/index.rst

 Our work provides everything needed to run a messaging session between real users on top of a real transport protocol.
-That is, we specify not just a key exchange, but when and how to run these relative to transport-layer events; how to achieve *liveness properties* such as ordering and consistency, that are time-sensitive and lie outside of the verify-decrypt logic that *cryptography only* protocols restrict themselves to; and offer suggestions for displaying accurate (i.e. secure) but not overwhelming information in user interfaces.
+That is, we specify not just a key exchange, but when and how to run these relative to transport-layer events; how to achieve *liveness properties* such as reliability and consistency, that are time-sensitive and lie outside of the send-receive logic that cryptography-only protocols often restrict themselves to; and offer suggestions for displaying accurate (i.e. secure) but not overwhelming information in user interfaces.

 We aim towards a general-purpose unified protocol.
 In other words, we'd prefer to avoid creating a completely new protocol merely to support automation, or asynchronity, or a different transport protocol.
-This adds complexity to the overall ecosystem of communications protocols.
+This would add complexity to the overall ecosystem of communications protocols.
 It is simply unnecessary if the original protocol is designed well, as we have tried to do.

 That aim is not complete -- our full protocol system, as currently implemented, is suitable only for use with certain instant messaging protocols.
 However, we